virtual-dnd/coffee-time/README.md

 #### Development

-To use this package for development, you can either `cd` into the `app` packages directory, and run
+To use this package for development, you can either `cd` into the `app` packages directory and run

 ```
 yarn start
 ```

-For a better experience, you can stay in the root directory and just run:
+For a better experience, you can stay in the root directory and run:

 ```
 yarn start:app